backstage/backstage/plugins/tech-insights-backend/README.md

    */
 };

-const myFactRetrieverRegistration = createFactRetrieverRegistration( '1 * 3 * * ', // On the first minute of the third day of the month
+const myFactRetrieverRegistration = createFactRetrieverRegistration({
+  cadence: '1 * 2 * * ', // On the first minute of the second day of the month
-  myFactRetriever,
+  factRetriever: myFactRetriever,
-);
+});
 ```

 FactRetrieverRegistration also accepts an optional `lifecycle` configuration value.
 This can be either MaxItems or TTL (time to live).
 Valid options for this value are either a number for MaxItems or a Luxon duration like object for TTL.
 For example: